ballerina-platform/ballerina-spec/stdlib/proposals/msg-store/message_store_store_listener.md

 ## Design

-This proposal introduces a new Ballerina package, `ballerina/msgstore`, which will define the message store interface and provide a robust implementation of a message store listener.
+This proposal introduces a new Ballerina package, `ballerina/gd`, which will define the message store interface and provide a robust implementation of a message store listener.

 ### Message Store Interface

-The `MessageStore` interface will define the following core methods:
+The `Store` interface will define the following core methods:

 - `store`: This method will be used to persist a message in the message store.
 It accepts an `anydata` typed value as the message content.
 It returns an `error` if the message could not be stored, or `()` upon successful storage.
 - `retrieve`: This method will be used to retrieve the top message from the message store without removing it.
 It returns a `Message` record if a message is available, a `()` if the store is empty, or an `error` if there was an issue retrieving the message.
 The `Message` record encapsulates the message content and a unique identifier.